appcanary/blog/source/drafts/security-broken.html.markdown

 ## $75 Billion

 $75 billion a year.
 That's how much we spend on information security globally.
-And for what?
+And for what, when we keep getting such basic things wrong?
 Suppose I waved a magic wand and cut the worldwide security budget in half.
 Would things really be that much worse?
+The security industry is addicted to selling expensive complicated products instead of doing the basics well.

 I was at a security conference the other week, and there was yet another crop of cyberapocalypse talks.
 The Internet of Things is a garbage fire.
 Industrial control